 Casablanca is the financial capital of Morocco, and the country’s largest city.
 We stayed a week in this bustling metropolis.

-Some of the sites we saw: the Hassan II Mosque, the Corniche (a scenic drive), the beach, the medina (old-walled section of the city).
+Some of the sites we saw and recommend: the Hassan II Mosque, the Corniche (a scenic drive), the beach, the medina (old-walled section of the city).

 Tours are done in several languages, including French, Spanish, English, Japanese, and more.
 Our tour group in English has people from Norway, Australia, and other countries – but no one from North America.